You can spend hours creating exceptional content... but without a real distribution strategy, it may simply never be seen.

 - Facebook is ideal for community engagement, news sharing and varied multimedia formats.

-Adapt your message, tone and visuals to each platform, rather than copying and pasting.
+👉 Adapt your message, tone and visuals to each platform instead of copying and pasting.

 3. Underestimating email as a distribution channel